 Disclosure – This post features a product that has been gifted to me in exchange for a review.
+It contains affiliate links, which means if you purchase something through my link, I will earn a small commission.
+This does not affect the price you pay for the item.
 All opinions are honest and my own.

 Over the past few months I have been paying more attention to my skin than I used to.
 My skin has never been awful, but it’s never been great either, so I wanted to see whether I could improve my complexion by taking better care of my skin.
 Back in May I created a skincare routine and have been following it ever since (albeit sporadically at times!).

 The PMD Clean came into my life at just the right time!
 I was lucky enough to be gifted this product by the company, and have been incorporating it into my skincare routine.

 The PMD Clean is described on the box as ‘a smart facial cleansing device that uses SonicGlow™ technology.’
 Essentially it is a battery-powered, vibrating silicone brush that is designed for massaging cleansers and other skincare products into your face.

 The PMD Clean has 4 different modes which you can cycle through at the press of a button.
 Modes 1 and 2 are designed for cleansing.
 The vibrations supposedly help to break down dirt and oil from the pores, giving a deeper clean than you would otherwise get.

 Modes 3 and 4 are designed for gently massaging your face with the back of the brush.
 This is supposed to help serums absorb deeper into the skin.
 These modes also claim to stimulate blood flow and collagen production, creating an anti-ageing effect.

 My first impressions